SanBingYouYong/markdown_variabled/README.md

          - to use other variables, you can either pass them in as a parameter (e.g. `lambda x,y: ...`), or you can use a complicated syntax: `"{var}"`, for example:
              - `~func=lambda x: str(x) + "{var}"`
              - because for lambda functions to work properly, they are first interpreted as a normal string so that the variables in `{}` get expanded, then they get evaluated as a lambda expression - therefore you need to wrap your variables with `""` to make sure the expanded definition is still grammarly correct.
+                 - sadly you can't use your lambda input x as {x} in format strings since they aren't (and can't be?) added to current states of variables.
 ### Traps!
 - if you want to combine string and some logic code in an expression, make sure you properly surround the strings with quotes, single or double
     - otherwise it's an invalid Python expression